scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 This may be helpful to improve performance, since all the processes from each node will have a copy of the file and as a result the contention due to many data requests will decrease.
 Figure :ref:`fig:speedup-IO-600x-striping` show the speed up and I/O time per frame plots obtained for XTC file format (600X) when striping is activated.
 As can be seen, IO time is level across parallelism up to 72 cores which means that striping is helpful for leveling IO time per frame across all cores.
-However, based on the timing plots shown in Figure :ref:`fig:timing-600x-striping`, there is a time difference between average total compute and I/O time and job execution time which is due to the stragglers and as aresult the overal speed-up is not improved as compared to what we had in Figure :ref:`fig:speedup-600x`.
+However, based on the timing plots shown in Figure :ref:`fig:timing-600x-striping`, there is a time difference between average total compute and I/O time and job execution time which is due to the stragglers and as a aresult the overall speed-up is not improved as compared to what we had in Figure :ref:`fig:speedup-600x`.

 .. figure:: figs/panels/speed-up-IO-600x-striping.pdf

-   **A** Speed-up for the analysis of the 600x trajectory on HPC resources using dask distributed with strip count of three.
+   **A** Speed-up for the analysis of the 600x trajectory on HPC resources using Dask distributed with strip count of three.
    The dashed line shows the ideal limit of strong scaling.
-   **B** Comparison of IO time between 600x trajectory sizes using dask distributed on one to three nodes.
+   **B** Comparison of IO time between 600x trajectory sizes using Dask distributed on one to three nodes.
    The runs were performed on different resources (ASU RC *Saguaro*, SDSC *Comet*, all using Lustre with strip count of three as the parallel file system).
    :label:`fig:speedup-IO-600x-striping`

 .. figure:: figs/panels/timing-XTC-600x-striping.pdf

-   Timings for various parts of the computation for the 600x XTC trajectory on HPC resources using dask distributed.
+   Timings for various parts of the computation for the 600x XTC trajectory on HPC resources using Dask distributed.
    The runs were performed on different resources (ASU RC *Saguaro*, SDSC *Comet*, all using Lustre with stripe count of three as the parallel file system and *local* workstations with NFS).
    **A** Total time to solution (wall clock), :math:`t_N` for :math:`N` trajectory blocks using :math:`N_\text{cores} = N` CPU cores.
    **B** Sum of the measured I/O time |tIO| and the (constant) time for the RMSD computation |tcomp| (data not shown).